 Agile Product Delivery is a customer-centric approach to defining, building, and releasing a continuous flow of valuable products and services to customers and users.

 It is one of the seven core competencies of the Lean Enterprise, each of which is essential to Business Agility.
+The Agile Product Delivery Self-Assessment, included at the end of this article, enables the enterprise to assess their proficiency in this competency and identify potential areas for improvement.

 Why Agile Product Delivery?